Skip to main content

 News

-PhD student Seham Shahid has won one of the best paper awards in the 10th International Conference on Fluid Flow, Heat and Mass Transfer (FFHMT'23).
+PhD student Seham Shahid has won one of the best paper awards at the 10th International Conference on Fluid Flow, Heat and Mass Transfer (FFHMT'23).
 His paper can be viewed on this Link

 roxanne_image.jpg